Religion & Society History

 Over the last ten years, we have grown from a small passion project with no full-time personnel to a program with an expansive vision, a wide network of partners, and a dedicated team.
 This is our journey.

-In March 2011, the Aspen Institute’s Justice and Society Program, under the direction of Executive Director Meryl J. Chertoff, held a day-long conference, “America the Inclusive” in partnership with the Chicago-based InterFaith Youth Core.
-The meeting was called to address the increasingly polarizing religious rhetoric in America, particularly toward Muslims, which she saw as similar to the anti-Semitism experienced during World War II.
-In 2012, largely due to the enthusiasm of participants in that initial conference, Aspen’s Inclusive America Project (IAP) was formed.
+In March 2011, the Aspen Institute’s Justice and Society Program, under the direction of Executive Director Meryl J. Chertoff, held a day-long conference, “America the Inclusive” in partnership with the Chicago-based InterFaith Youth Core (now Interfaith America).
+The meeting was called to address the increasingly polarizing religious rhetoric in America, particularly toward Muslims, which Chertoff saw as similar to the antisemitism seen during World War II.
+In 2012, largely due to the enthusiasm of participants in that initial conference, the Aspen Institute’s Inclusive America Project (IAP) was formed.
 The project aimed to be a high-level nonpartisan project focusing on five key sectors: youth development organizations, higher education, media, religiously affiliated organizations, and government agencies.

 In the years to follow, IAP worked on additional publications such as Interfaith Engagement in West Michigan and Religious Diversity and Youth Development.
 These and other early publications continue to shape and inform our work.